-4. A comment was received stating no objection to the removal of the Walker School Residential Overlay Zone on property that is proposed to remain zoned RS.
+- 4. A comment was received stating no objection to the removal of the Walker School Residential Overlay Zone on property that is proposed to remain zoned RS. - 5.
+A comment was received questioning if there would be extra expenses due to the proposed changes on a property on Gabriela Court NE.

-- 5. A comment was received questioning if there would be extra expenses due to the proposed changes on a property on Gabriela Court NE. - Staff Response: The proposed map change at 1500 Gabriela Ct NE does not include any additional fees or charges to the area from the City.
+Staff Response: The proposed map change at 1500 Gabriela Ct NE does not include any additional fees or charges to the area from the City.
 In addition, the City is not building any project or development as part of the proposal.
 Instead, the proposal is to align the zoning of the property to the existing Comprehensive Plan Map designation.
-The existing Comprehensive Plan Map designation of that property is Multiple Family Residential, and the zoning is proposed to change to Multiple Family Residential-I. - 6.
-A comment was received asking if the buyer of a 13-acre site near the intersection of Holder Lane SE and Lone Oak Road SE could be required to leave a border of trees to create privacy for adjacent single-family homes and to leave woods for animals. - Staff Response: SRC Chapter 806 outlines the City's tree preservation requirements, which were recently updated by City Council.
-The code requires City approval before removing significant trees, trees on lots that are 20,000 square feet or greater, trees in riparian corridors, and trees that are part of tree conservation plans.
-The properties are proposed to be rezoned to Mixed Use-II (MU-II) as part of the Our Salem project.
-In the MU-II zone, the setback adjacent to residential zones such as the Single Family Residential (RS) zone is based on the height of buildings.
-In other words, the taller the buildings, the further away they need to be from the adjacent residential zone.
-That setback area must be landscaped including with trees and must include a 6-foot tall wall or fence. - 7.
-A comment was received in support of the Our Salem project and urged the City to move it forward. - 8.
-A comment was received in support of the updated Comprehensive Plan and specifically in support of the rezoning properties along Lancaster Drive NE, which creates consistency in zoning. - 9.
-A comment was received, stating that the Planning Commission and City do not care about people's quality of life, green spaces, or preserving wildlife habitat. - Staff Response: The proposed update to the Comprehensive Plan includes numerous goals and policies related to improving quality of life, preserving and increasing green spaces, and preserving wildlife habitat.
+The existing Comprehensive Plan Map designation of that property is Multiple Family Residential, and the zoning is proposed to change to Multiple Family Residential-I.

+- 6. A comment was received in support of the Our Salem project and urged the City to move it forward. - 7.
+A comment was received in support of the updated Comprehensive Plan and specifically in support of the rezoning properties along Lancaster Drive NE, which creates consistency in zoning. - 8.
+A comment was received, stating that the Planning Commission and City do not care about people's quality of life, green spaces, or preserving wildlife habitat.

+Staff Response: The proposed update to the Comprehensive Plan includes numerous goals and policies related to improving quality of life, preserving and increasing green spaces, and preserving wildlife habitat.
 The proposed changes to the Comprehensive Plan Map and zoning map seek to implement many of the goals and policies, including those around open space and wildlife habitat.
 The proposed map changes, for example, redesignate open space properties across Salem to Parks, Open Space, and Outdoor Recreation (POS) and rezone them to Public Amusement (PA) to help ensure their preservation as open space and habitat.
-The POS designation is intended in part for open spaces and natural areas. - 10.
-A comment was received opposing the construction of an apartment complex next to Eola Ridge Park, citing safety due to excessive traffic on Eola Drive NW, additional crime, an emphasis on additional tax dollars, and the potential for a mudslide into homes on Mule

-Deer and Eola Drive, resulting in loss of life and property.
+The POS designation is intended in part for open spaces and natural areas.

+9. A comment was received opposing the construction of an apartment complex next to Eola Ridge Park, citing safety due to excessive traffic on Eola Drive NW, additional crime, an emphasis on additional tax dollars, and the potential for a mudslide into homes on Mule Deer and Eola Drive, resulting in loss of life and property.